-My classes were filled with unfamiliar faces; I could no longer relate with friends over Accounting struggles (why did I miss this?).
+My classes were filled with unfamiliar faces, and I could no longer relate with friends over Accounting struggles (why did I miss this?).
 I was also diving headfirst into a completely different job-search world.

-Scariest of all, everyone around me seemed to know exactly what they were doing—but then there was me.
+Scariest of all, everyone around me seemed to know exactly what they were doing—and then there was me.

 Product management?
 Account management?
 Brand management?
 What?
 What’s the difference between digital marketing and UX design?
 Why am I so confused?